Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise view of where you’d like be in the next one year or two years?
-Setting goals that are realistic can slow progress.
-Create clear short-term and long-term objectives, prioritizing those with the greatest impact on your career advancement.
-To boost job satisfaction be sure your objectives align with your personal goals.
+Do you possess a precise idea of where you want to be in the next year or two?
+Failure to set goals that are achievable will hinder your progress.
+Establish clear long-term and short-term objectives, prioritizing those with the greatest impact on your career advancement.
+To boost job satisfaction, ensure that these goals align with your personal preferences.

 Which Ways Can You Network Better?